-Interest rate charge by NBFC
+The interest rate charged by NBFC

-Reserve Bank of India has deregulated interest rates to be charged to borrowers by financial institutions (other than NBFC- Micro Finance Institution).
+Reserve Bank of India has deregulated interest rates charged to borrowers by financial institutions (other than NBFC- Micro Finance Institution).
 The rate of interest to be charged by the company is governed by the terms and conditions of the loan agreement entered into between the borrower and the NBFCs.

 Powers of the Reserve Bank